javaee/glassfish/hk2/src/site/markdown/extensibility.md

 of a service is created or destroyed.
 This is a useful facility for tracing or for scenarios where a service wishes to become an automatic listener for anything that it is injected into.

+### Interception

+[AOP Alliance][aopalliance] method and constructor interception is supported by HK2.
+Methods and constructors that are to be intercepted are identified using instances of the HK2 [InterceptionService][interceptionservice].
+An example of how to use the [InterceptionService][interceptionservice] can be found [here][aopexample].

 ### Dynamic Configuration Listeners

 A user may register an implementation of [DynamicConfigurationListener][dynamicconfigurationlistener] to be notified  whenever